Osami Nagano: Chief of the Naval General Staff (1940-1944)

 A staunch believer in Nanshin-ron, Admiral Nagano played a central role in Japan's decision to go to war with the United States.
-After Japanese forces occupied southern Indochina on 24 July 1941, the U.S. and its Western Allies froze Japanese assets within their borders thereby resulting in a halt on all oil shipments to Japan.
+After Japanese forces occupied southern Indochina on 24 July 1941, the U.S. froze Japanese assets within their borders, thereby resulting in a halt on all oil shipments to Japan.
 At the end of the month, Nagano informed Emperor Hirohito that the nation's oil supply would run out in two years if the embargo was not lifted.
 Consequently, he advised that Japan should be ready for war within that timeframe if attempts at diplomacy failed.

-By September 1941, he and the Army's Chief of Staff, General Hajime Sugiyama, called for Japan to be placed on an immediate war-footing and for an end to all negotiations by mid-October.
+At a liaison conference held on 3 September 1941, both Nagano and the Army's Chief of Staff, General Hajime Sugiyama, called for Japan to be committed to war if negotiations with the U.S. had not been successfully concluded within the first 10 days of October.
+After being endorsed by those present, the aforementioned proposal (formalized in a document entitled Essentials for Carrying Out the Empire's Policies) was presented to the Emperor for his approval.

-According to some Japanese sources, Nagano presented a peace proposal before a conference on November 1, 1941 but this was ultimately struck down by Prime Minister Hideki Tojo.

-Viewing it as a needless diversion of Japan's carrier fleet, Nagano initially opposed Admiral Isoroku Yamamoto's planned attack on Pearl Harbor.
-However, he reluctantly approved the attack after Yamamoto threatened to resign as the commander of the Combined Fleet.
-At meetings with the top Army staff between 1941 and 1944, Nagano reputedly napped.
+On 5 September 1941, Admiral Nagano and General Sugiyama and were called before Emperor Hirohito to brief him on the proposed movement toward war set forth within the Essentials.
+When Hirohito admonished the service chiefs for adopting such bellicose positions despite having no guarantee of victory, Nagano made the following argument:

+"If we were to compare today's U.S.-Japanese relations to a sick patient, the patient is in dire need of an operation.
+If we don't operate, and instead leave him be, the patient will gradually be weaker and weaker.
+Not that there isn't any hope of recovery.
+But we must decide while there still is a change [for the success of the operation].
+The high command desires diplomatic negotiations to reach a successful conclusion.
+But in case of its failure, I am afraid that we must pluck up enough courage and operate."